Whitehaven Harbour is the the gateway to the lakes.

-- By the beginning of the 18th century Whitehaven was importing large quantities of tobacco from Virginia and Maryland in exchange for manufactured goods.
+By the beginning of the 18th century Whitehaven was also importing large quantities of tobacco from Virginia and Maryland in exchange for manufactured goods.
 Other imports at this time from the West Indies included sugar, spirits and very occasionally slaves; A dark history that can be explored in The Rum Story on Lowther Street.

 As trading boomed a second quay was built, The Bulwark Quay.
-This quay was first built to the south end of the harbour, demolished and rebuilt in its present position in 1711.
+This quay was first built to the south end of the harbour but then demolished and rebuilt in its present position in 1711.

-- By the late 19th century, almost all of the harbour had a rail network, even to the tip of the West Pier.
+By the late 19th century, almost all of the harbour had a rail network.
 Locomotives were first introduced in 1848, the last locomotive being disposed of in 1986.
-The coal chutes or hurries, in the harbour walls can still be seen by the South Harbour.
+The coal chutes or hurries, in the harbour walls can still be seen today by the South Harbour.

-- In 1876 the Queen’s Dock was built.
+In 1876 the Queen’s Dock was built.
 This was a wet dock with one set of dock gates to hold the water in as the tide ebbed.
-The original wooden gates were replaced with steel gates in 1938.
-These gates can still be seen today.
+The original wooden gates were replaced with steel gates in 1938 and can still be seen today.

 Since 1990, £20 million of grant funding has been invested in and around the harbour.
-This has greatly improved the public access to the harbour and has also provided new employment opportunities with the construction of a state of the art boat repair shed.
-In recent years Whitehaven has hosted magnificent maritime festivals, bringing many people to the harbour.
+This has greatly improved the public access and has also provided new employment opportunities with the construction of a state of the art boat repair shed.
+In recent years Whitehaven has hosted magnificent maritime festivals, bringing many people to the harbour and town.

 These notes only skim the surface of a fascinating history between town and harbour.
-All of the topics can be explored in greater detail, in and around the town or at one of the attractions.
+All of the topics can be explored in greater detail, in and around the town or at one of it's several attractions.